securityfirst/championscurriculum/audits.md

 These include:

 * Mapping Tools - such as NMAP, Angry IP Scanner
-* Vulnerabilty Scanners - such as Nessus, Nexpose and Openvas.
+* Vulnerability Scanners - such as Nessus, Nexpose and Openvas.
-* Vulnerability Expoit Tools - such as Metasploit, Immunity Canvas
+* Vulnerability Exploit Tools - such as Metasploit, Immunity Canvas
 * Configuration Benchmarking Tools - such as CIS-CAT, Openscap, Microsoft Security Compliance Manager
 * Inventory and Asset Managers - Snipe-IT, Open-AudIT

 ***SAFETAG***
-Developed by Interews, SAFETAG is a standard specifically designed for meeting the unique needs of the civil society community.
-It covers how to conduct a full audit of a organisation and is flexible to deal with the technical capabilities and risks that they groups may face.
-However it does require being comfortable with a number of tools and processes.
+Developed by Internews, SAFETAG is a standard specifically designed for meeting the unique needs of the civil society community.
+It covers how to conduct a full audit of an organisation and is flexible to deal with the technical capabilities and risks that they groups may face.
+However, it does require being comfortable with a number of tools and processes.

 For many Champions on this course who implement the basic assessment they create, SAFETAG would be an excellent training and auditing goal for themselves and their organisations.